 Ronald E. Elberger

-Mr. Elberger is a partner at Bose McKinney & Evans and chair of the Sports, Entertainment and Media Group.
+Ron Elberger is an attorney at Bose McKinney & Evans and is a member of, and former chair of, the Sports, Entertainment and Media Group.
 He is also a member and former chair of the Litigation Group, and a member of the Appellate Group and Health Group.
 He practices in the areas of litigation, constitutional/civil rights law, entertainment law, sports law, appellate law and professional responsibility/disciplinary law.
-Mr. Elberger is a ten year distinguished advisor to and former nine year member of the Board of Trustees for the Children’s Museum of Indianapolis.
+Ron is a ten year distinguished advisor to and former nine year member of the Board of Trustees for the Children’s Museum of Indianapolis.
 He served for more than sixteen years as a member of the Medical Licensing Board of Indiana and on three occasions served as president of the Board.
 He received his law degree from American University, and has been a practicing attorney in Indiana since 1971, a member of the firm since 1972 and a partner since 1981.
-Mr. Elberger is a member of the Indianapolis, Maryland and District of Columbia Bar Associations, as well as the Association of Professional Responsibility Lawyers.
+Ron is a member of the Indianapolis, Maryland and District of Columbia Bar Associations, as well as the Association of Professional Responsibility Lawyers.

 George Washington University (B.A., 1966; A.A., 1964)